taunsquared/graphic-novel-thesis/ComicBookScript/2018-09-23_World-timeline.md

 SynTh body mods are now quite popular.

-Majhee and colleagues struggle to create SynTh-hybrid skin, but have acheived a SynTh-hybrid textile that can change color or texture based on the application of certain electromagnetic frequencies.
-SynTh clothing makes an explosively successful entrance on the scenes of luxury clothing labels and technical outdoor gear.
-Some industries are providing their employees with company-subsidized occupationally-specific body mods.

 The Biononymous, a cult-like religious movement that forbids the use of body mods and surgical SynTh implants, is quietly founded by activists concerned with the human rights implications of SynTh mods.
 The Biononymous believe that SynTh mods will lead to direct biological data harvesting, malicious bio-hacking, and oppressive surveillance.
 One of the founders of the Biononymous, Iúna Morei, is a volunteer for the World Health Organization and the owner of several textile manufacturing plants, and develops a secretive textile research program to create SynTh clothing that will not only protect wearers from harmful solar radiations, but will also prevent any wireless transmissions from entering or exiting their bodies/clothing, and will obscure their presence on surveillance cameras, many of which use infrared light.
 The Biononymous movement becomes particularly popular at the UN Green Havens.

 ### 2065

-SynTh clothing and accessories of all kinds are now widely available, and even secondhand stores and charity shops have SynTh items on a regular basis.
+Majhee and colleagues struggle to create SynTh-hybrid skin, but have acheived a SynTh-hybrid textile that can change color or texture based on the application of certain electromagnetic frequencies.
+SynTh clothing makes an explosively successful entrance on the scenes of luxury clothing labels and technical outdoor gear.
+Some industries are providing their employees with company-subsidized occupationally-specific body mods.

 Iúna Morei gives birth to João Morei in Randolph Center, Vermont, USA.